 “But he could have been.”

-“And if he was, I would have died rather than let any harm come to him.”
+“And if he was, I would have died rather than let any harm come to him,” Leandros said, voice weary.

 Gareth coughed, uncomfortable.

 Isobel nodded, pursed her lips, then said, “Well, Mr. Nochdvor, we can’t keep you standing there.
 Roman, go find one of the servants and have them bring down some old sheets.
-I won’t have our guest bleeding all over the furniture.”
+I won’t have our guest bleeding all over the furniture.
+Gareth, do you know where I keep our first aid kit?”

-She didn’t have to ask twice.
+Isobel didn’t have to ask twice.
 Roman darted away, finding one of the Ranulf’s servants all too quickly and relaying Isobel’s instructions.
-He didn’t follow the man back to the sitting room, hiding instead in a dark hallway, closing his eyes, and sinking to the ground.
-He hadn’t expected this reunion to come so quickly, and after that meeting with Biro, he wasn’t ready for it.
+He didn’t follow the man back to the sitting room, hiding instead in a dark hallway and sinking to the ground.
+He hadn’t expected this reunion to come so quickly, and after yesterday’s meeting with Biro, he wasn’t ready for it.
 After a moment, he noticed a strange tingling in his arms.
 He held up a hand to see his veins set faintly aglow.

 Gareth looked up when Roman came in.
 “Roman!
 Do you know how to perform stitches?
 Leandros doesn’t want to call a physician, but I fear we may have to.”